yukpiz/zunda-cli/README.md

 :custard: zunda-cli is a joke of Zundamaru Advent Calendar!

-You can always call Zundamaru at any time.
+You can appear spawn Zundamaru at any time.

 ## Installation